kupl/npex-analyzer/README.md

 See [INSTALL.md](./INSTALL.md).

 ## License
-Infer is MIT-licensed.
+NPEX Anlayzer is MIT-licensed.
-Note: Enabling Java support may require you to download and install components licensed under the GPL.
+Note: Installation may download and install components licensed under the GPL.